 The cty (content type) header parameter is used to declare the type of the secured content (the Payload).
 The cty value is a case sensitive string.
-This header parameter is OPTIONAL.
+Use of this header parameter is OPTIONAL.

 The values used for the cty header parameter come from the same value space as the typ header parameter, with the same rules applying.